Skip to content

 MeloLingua vs Duolingo

-Duolingo is useful for starting a daily habit.
-MeloLingua is built for the next step: story sessions where the same lines carry reading, listening, vocabulary, and speaking reps.
+Duolingo is one of the best apps for starting a daily habit.
+MeloLingua is built for the next step: one story scene where reading, native audio, vocabulary, and speaking reps stay on the same lines — on the web or in the app.

 MeloLingua vs Duolingo: what actually changes

-Best forTurning daily minutes into comprehension and outputStarting a low-friction daily habit
+Best forTurning daily minutes into comprehension, listening stamina, and spoken recallStarting a low-friction daily habit across many languages

 Motivation loopNarrative progress, finished arcs, and skill milestonesStreaks, XP, leagues, and badges